rolling-scopes-school/tasks/tasks/connections/milestone_6.people_groups.md

   list if succeeded: **10 points**
 - countdown appears for 1 minute after clicking on _Update_ button (except if error occurs): **10 points**
-- _Update_ button is disabled after clicking during updating and until the timer is active: **5 points**
+- _Update_ button is disabled (user cannot click it) after clicking during updating and until the timer is active: **5 points**
 - clicking on _Create_ button the modal window is opened.
 There is form with validation and submit button: **10 points**
-- submit button in modal window should be disabled until form is valid: **5 points**
+- submit button in modal window should be disabled (user cannot click it) until form is valid: **5 points**
 - clicking on submit button in modal window the appropriate http-request is sent to create new group.
 Modal window is closed only if http-request succeeded: **15 points**
 - [toast messages](./README.md#toast) with appropriate text are displayed if http-request fails or